ysonggit/CarND-Behavioral-Cloning-P3/writeup_report.md

 1. Horizontal flip the images (code lines 82-86)
 2. Combine center camera image with left and right camera images (code lines 124-128)

 With the data augmentation process, the trainer has more data points to learn from, that is, 48216 of 160x320x3 images.
+The simulations prove that the data augmentation is the key to the success of training the Nvidia model.

 Finally I randomly shuffled the data set and put 20% of the data into a validation set: 38572 out of 48216 images are used for training, and the rest 9644 samples are used for validating.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.